Why I blog about my Breast Cancer

-I wanted to provide a place for women to come to, if they are diagnosed in the future, to find a positive account of a cancer journey.
+I want to provide a place for women to come to after a diagnosis to find a positive account of a cancer journey.

 Right now, I am cancer free.
 I’ve had successful surgery, we do not think the cancer spread and I had chemo and radiation just in case it did.
 Of course if a teeny tiny cancerous cell did escape the net (little fekker) then who knows what will happen in the future.